 Lemon balm is valued for its calming effects, potential to improve cognition, and its use in relieving digestive discomfort.

-When smoked, lemon balm delivers effects that reflect its longstanding reputation as a calming herb.
-Users appreciate its gentle nature in herbal smoking blends.
+When smoked, lemon balm delivers effects that align with its calming reputation.
+Many users appreciate its gentle nature in herbal smoking blends.

 The herb burns smoothly and creates light, aromatic smoke.
 Effects remain milder than many other relaxing herbs, making lemon balm ideal for newcomers or those seeking subtle benefits3.
 Start with small amounts to gauge your personal response.